VoltRipper

 What you're actually buying: a full-size premium chassis

 This is not a compact mini-moto.
-The Hightail runs an 80V, 4.4 kWh pack (removable and swappable — a real advantage for extended days) feeding a 32 kW peak motor with 658 N·m of wheel torque, good for 75 mph with no factory limiter.
+The Hightail runs a 72V, 4.4 kWh pack (removable and swappable — a real advantage for extended days) feeding a 32 kW peak motor with 658 N·m of wheel torque, good for 75 mph with no factory limiter.
 It rides on full-size 21/18-inch wheels with long-travel suspension (298 mm front / 315 mm rear) and dual hydraulic brakes, at a substantial 235 lb.
 This is a bigger, more motorcycle-like machine than a Light Bee X or Sting — closer in stature to a Stark Varg — aimed at experienced trail riders who want real suspension travel and full-size geometry.

 The number that's refreshingly honest: real-world range